 A Jap’s a Jap … The Japanese race is an enemy race … It makes no difference whether he is an American citizen, he is still a Japanese… we must worry about the Japanese all the time until he is wiped off the map.

-And so Japanese Americans, despite being native-born citizens charged with no crime, lost everything they had and were sent to live in prison camps during the war.
+And so Japanese Americans, despite being native-born citizens charged with no crime, lost everything they could not carry and were sent to live in prison camps during the war.
 Even the Supreme Court thought their race mattered more than their citizenship.

 Japanese Americans have been in America longer than most Italian, Polish and Jewish Americans.
 So, if anything, they should be seen as less foreign, but they are not.